 Awarded annually to a student enrolled in the WSU College of Fine Arts MM in Opera Performance.
 The award is based on audition and can be renewed only on the basis of audition.

-Awarded annually by determination of the faculty to one graduate or undergraduate student enrolled at WSU School of Music in vocal performance with a goal of an operatic career.
+Awarded annually to a student enrolled in the WSU School of Music, by determination of the faculty to one graduate student with a goal of an operatic career.

 Samuel Ramey, Distinguished Faculty of Opera